samjmck/samjmck.com/content/blog/financial-exchange-go-part-1/index.en.md

 draft = false
 +++

 In this series of blog posts, I'm going to try to create a financial exchange from scratch in Go.
 Why?
-Because 1) it's been a few years since I've written Go and I'd like to revisit the language and 2) the core idea of a financial exchange seems pretty trivial to me (matching buyers with sellers), but I know once I start making this a lot more will come to play than I thought.
+Because 1) it's been a few years since I've written Go and I'd like to revisit the language and 2) the core idea of a financial exchange seems pretty trivial to me (matching buyers with sellers), but I know once I start making this a lot more will come into play than I'm expecting now.

 So, how about we start with my idea of a financial exchange?